Castles & Manors

 Lead: North Lincolnshire Council

-Supported by: Epworth Parish Council, Epworth Heritage Forum
+- Epworth Heritage Forum

 The Castles and Manors project has highlighted an interesting and some-what unknown period in Epworth’s past.
 Following on from excavations in the 1970s, there was still little information about the manor, its location and function.
 Today dog-walkers use the site regularly and is meeting point for local residents visiting St Andrew’s Church.
 Thanks to the project, locals using the area have an increased appreciation of the site, taken more ownership, and have a better understanding of Epworth’s past.

 Volunteers using techniques such as geophysics and excavation explored Vinegarth, the reputed home of the medieval Mowbray family.
 Volunteers and local residents attended regular updates, evening talks, open days, finds handling sessions and a wrap up of the results presentation event.
 Through these community engagements, residents have an increased knowledge of Epworth and perhaps what it looked like during the medieval period.
 The project findings will be recorded by the local Historic Environment Office and finds donated to the North Lincolnshire Museum Service.
 The project offered volunteers an opportunity to develop skills in archaeological excavation, geophysical surveying and finds processing.
 These skills have proved useful to other Landscape Partnership initiatives, progressing into education and supporting external local projects.
 A positive outcome of the project has been students who joined the excavation have referenced their project experiences in higher education applications and secured places at college and university.